 The UCSF Virtual Symposium on Radiation Safety and Computed Tomography is an educational resource for all who are interested in learning more about safety in medical imaging.

-The Symposium on Radiation Safety and Computed Tomography, which went live May 8th-10th, 2013, provides a wealth of information for everyone who has followed the topic of radiation safety in CT.
-The curriculum is offered to physicians, technologists, medical physicists, nurses, medical students, researchers, radiology administrators, and individuals who want to understand the issues regarding CT radiation dose and strategies to improve the safety and utilization of CT.
-The courses are offered to a broad national and international audience, and will be available online for viewing for one full year.
+The Symposium on Radiation Safety and Computed Tomography, which went live in May 2013, and continues to provide a wealth of information and new perspectives for anyone who has followed the topic of radiation safety in CT.
+The curriculum is meant for a wide audience, including physicians, technologists, medical physicists, nurses, medical students, researchers, radiology administrators, and individuals who want to understand the issues regarding CT radiation dose and strategies for Quality Improvement in CT.
+The courses are offered to a broad national and international audience, and are available online through May 10th, 2015.

 Links to Register and Stay Updated:

 Separate halls at the conference include lectures by radiation safety experts, discussions of new legislation and professional oversight surrounding radiation, strategies used in small and large health plans and hospitals to develop systems based strategies for monitoring and standardizing dose,

 discussions on radiation risk communication to patients, sessions in pediatric CT, presentations by advocacy groups, virtual games simulating CT exams to learn the impact of technologists' decisions on patient dose, practice quality improvement projects for which participants can receive MOC credit, and vendor rooms demonstrating new and emerging software, different dose acquisition methods and strategies to improve dose optimization on the equipment you already have.

 On Demand Lectures